lunarmodules/Penlight/docs/penlight.md

     > = tok()
     )       )
     > = tok()
+    (nil)

 The scanner is a function, which is repeatedly called and returns the _type_ and _value_ of the token.
-Recognized types are 'iden','string','number','space', 'comment' and 'keyword', and everything else is represented by itself.
+Recognized basic types are 'iden','string','number', and 'space'. and everything else is represented by itself.
 Note that by default the scanner will skip any 'space' tokens.

-'comment' and 'keyword' aren't applicable to the plain scanner, which is not language-specific, but a scanner which understands Lua is available:
+'comment' and 'keyword' aren't applicable to the plain scanner, which is not language-specific, but a scanner which understands Lua is available.
+It recognizes the Lua keywords, and understands both short and long comments and strings.

     > for t,v in lexer.lua 'for i=1,n do' do print(t,v) end
     keyword for